mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Pomri was insistent.
 She approached him, trying to reassure him that she was not there for malice.
 But he refused her, curling up into himself.
 With each refusal, she broke down a little bit more until she finally knealt before him and wept.
 At a safe distance, he resumed his nodding and gesticulating, a hand still behind his head.

 I knealt near Pomri a while with my hand on her back, imagining the kind of man he might have been, who he might have loved.
-I didn't know Jesse, but Pomri seemed to hold him in high regard.
+I didn't know Jathi, but Pomri seemed to hold him in high regard.

 "There is no justice to deliver," she said under her breath.
 "No greater good that could ever make this right."